Guigui220D/snano-bitmap-font/readme.md

 This repository comes (will come) with a few scripts to convert the font to useful formats for your own project.

+The font WILL change as I use it in different things and find visual flaws.
+This is my first time making a font so things are very naïve.

 ## License

 There's no real license for this font, just mention my name when using it and don't use it for commercial projects except if I allowed it.